JeremieLitzler/scrimba-the-responsive-web-design/4.Taking.flexbox.to.the.next.level/7.Using.margin.auto.with.flexbox/NOTES.md

 # Notes

-- `align-self` is used on the individual flex item of a flew container.
+- Margins work very differently in a flex container
+  - First, margin don't collapse anymore.
+  - `margin: auto` in a flex item will align horizontally the item.